.jpg)

 Bitcoin ATMs solve this problem in a simple way.
 All you need is cash and a phone with a crypto wallet.
 The whole process takes just a few minutes.

-You approach the machine.
+You approach the Bitcoin ATM.

 You select "Buy" or "Sell."